Neonatal Intensive Care Unit: Our Fighting Heart Warrior

 Patent ductus arteriosus (PDA) is a heart defect in which a normal fetal connection between the aorta and the pulmonary artery does not close as it should after birth.
 PDA occurs most commonly in premature infants and often occurs with other congenital heart defects.

 The doctors at a local hospital attempted to perform surgery to repair the coarctation of the aorta when Derick was 9 days old but Derick’s heart stopped beating twice – once at the beginning of the procedure and once during recovery.
-That is when doctors decided to transfer Derick to The Children’s Hospital of San Antonio (CHofSA) to continue his care.
+That is when doctors decided to transfer Derick to CHRISTUS Children's to continue his care.

 The unicuspid aortic valve is a very rare congenital anomaly, which usually presents as aortic stenosis, incompetence or a combination of both.